zpb4/hybrid-SWM_training/README.md

    I: trained model objects and pre-processed data arrays
    O: SWM simulations saved as .rds arrays

    _RUNTIME: >1 hour on HPC for 100x samples; if just wanting to familiarize with model and code, you can use the pre-staged simulation data in the 'model_outputs' folder._

+   _NOTE: This script combines 'model_simulate_test.R', 'model_simulate_test4c.R', and 'model_simulate_benchmark.R' for illustrative purposes.
+Recommend running these scripts individually if you'd like to speed up generation, particularly on HPC resources where each script can be assigned to a different node.
+The 'model_simulate_benchmark.R' runs in <5 min._
 #### 5. Run ./code/model_lime.R
    _Description: Runs the Local Interpretable Model Agnostic (LIME) routine against the trained Random Forest error correction model_
    I: trained RF model object and pre-processed data arrays